connormanning/entwine/doc/usage/configuration.md

 }
 ```

 For S3, if AWSCLI has been installed, then the credentials will be picked up from there, making this field unnecessary.
+See the [S3](#s3) section for more information.

 ### Compress
 Determines whether point data is compressed via [LAZ-perf](https://github.com/hobu/laz-perf).
 In general, turning off compression is not very useful except for special cases of debugging or validating output.